 All children are taught music as part of the curriculum by a specialist teacher.
 Music is taught in an enjoyable and practical way, which centres on singing and use of tuned and untuned percussion instruments.
 Children listen to a range of genres and styles of music, as well as learning how to create and compose music of their own.

-We offer lunchtime music clubs for junior children, including choir, band and recorders.
-Opportunities are given through the year to perform in the community and in competitions, as well as in more informal concerts.
+We offer a lunchtime music clubs for junior children, including choir, band and recorders.
+Opportunities are given through the year to perform in the community, school assemblies as well as in more informal concerts.

 From Reception, children are also able to take advantage of the expert tuition on offer from our team of visiting music peripatetic teachers.
-We offer individual music lessons in piano, clarinet, flute, saxophone, trumpet, guitar, electric guitar, violin, drums and singing.
+We offer individual music lessons in piano, keyboard, recorder, clarinet, flute, violin, drums and singing.
 Separate charges apply for these individual lessons dependent on the instrument.
 Costs are available from the school office.